 AMMONIUM RECOVERY AND PLANT-BASED WATER PURIFICATION FROM NITROGEN-RICH WASTEWATER

-The processing of nitrogen-rich wastewater with activated sludge water treatment is characterized by high energy and chemical needs, production of nitrous oxide (a.k.a. laughing gas, a strong greenhouse gas) and sludge.
+The processing of nitrogen-rich wastewater with activated sludge treatment is characterized by a high energy need, production of nitrous oxide (a.k.a. laughing gas, a strong greenhouse gas) and excess sludge.

 AMREWAS alternatively demonstrates the stripper-scrubber combination for ammonia recovery followed by an aerated reed bed as further purification.

-During the project, the ammoniacal nitrogen was recovered in the form of an ammonium nitrate solution (25%), which can be used by fertilizer factories or applied locally by farmers.
+During the project, the ammoniacal nitrogen was recovered in the form of an ammonium nitrate solution (25%), which can be applied locally by farmers.